KennyPeanuts/boondoggle/revisions/revision_analysis/code/climate_change_range_analysis.md

 * high(N).mix.A is the area of sediment above the thermocline (ha) using the Kd value predicted from the high estimated relationship between DOC concentration and temperature from Keller et al. 2008 = 2.3 mg/L incr. per 1 d C incr in temp.
 N is the temp increase

+epi.SOD.temp(0, 1, 6) is the SOD of the sediments above the thermocline in GTH 91 based on a 0, 1, or 6 d C increase in temp. (mmol O2/d)

+obs.hypo.A is the area of the sediments below the thermocline (ha) in lake GTH 91 during the modeled period